Nicole Dubré-Chirat

 Nicole Dubré-Chirat (born 18 December 1951) is a French politician of La République En Marche!
 (LREM) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Maine-et-Loire.

 Political career

 In parliament, Dubré-Chirat serves on the Committee on Legal Affairs.
-In addition to her committee assignments, she is part of the French-Bulgarian Parliamentary Friendship Group, the French-Slovakian Parliamentary Friendship Group, and the French-Montenegrin Parliamentary Friendship Group.
+In addition to her committee assignments, she is part of the French-Bulgarian Parliamentary Friendship Group, the French-Slovak Parliamentary Friendship Group, and the French-Montenegrin Parliamentary Friendship Group.

 She chaired the Conseil interdépartemental de l'Ordre des infirmières for Maine-et-Loire, Mayenne and Sarthe, from 2008 to 2017.

 In 2023, Dubré-Chirat pushed for an provision in a bill that all town halls must display a presidential portrait.

 Political positions

 In July 2019, Dubré-Chirat voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.